-In part, that’s because we’ve all come to this social media party (we, meaning business owners) with a traditional marketing perspective based on push strategies such as newspaper or magazine advertising, direct mail, billboards, banner ads, etc. “New Marketing”—as social media is often referred to—requires a complete paradigm shift, and it’s not very intuitive.
+In part, that’s because we’ve all come to this social media party (we, meaning business owners) with a traditional marketing perspective based on push strategies such as newspaper or magazine advertising, direct mail, billboards, banner ads, etc. “New Marketing”—as social media marketing is often referred to—requires a complete paradigm shift, and it’s not very intuitive.

 Dental Social Media Marketing Success Builds Through Each One-To-One Conversation

 Another reason why new marketing seems so foreign to us in the beginning is because we tend to only hear about the big viral successes in social media.
-Stories about YouTube videos that “go” viral, garner millions of views and propel a personality or business into stardom overnight.
+Stories about dental YouTube videos that “go” viral, garner millions of views and propel a personality or business into stardom overnight.
 That’s not real life—nor is it a good strategy for your dental social media marketing.
 It’s like planning for retirement based on the hope that you’ll win the lottery.

 The great news is you don’t need anything about your dental social media marketing efforts to go viral to realize remarkable benefits and success.